-- a.
-Purpose of the contract Trustors must guarantee with the trust assets, the loan granted by the Beneficiaries to the Company and the loan agreement (Note 19).
+a.
+Purpose of the contract - Trustors must guarantee with the trust assets, the loan granted by the Beneficiaries to Autopistas del Sol, S.A. and the loan agreement (Note 19).

-- b.
+b.
 Assets pledged as collateral:

 - Shares of the concessionaire

 - Compensation for early termination of the Concession Agreement

 - Brands of the Concessionaire

 - Other assets and rights.